 2. Expressions of delusions

 It is important to remember that our topic is the nature of delusion, and not the nature of delusive utterances.
 We have every reason to think that many subjects undergo delusory experiences without verbalization, without expressing their experiences in communicative speech.
-It is in the task of trying to make their suffering intelligible to others that those delusions offer expressions of their state aimed at being intelligible.
+It is in the task of trying to make their suffering intelligible to others that those undergoing delusions offer expressions of their state aimed at being intelligible.
 And given that pathological delusions are not widespread most of us have no first-person experience of them; we know them only through the verbal expression of them reported by subjects, in turn reported by psychiatrists.
 Verbal reports are particularly suited to communication of matters of fact.
 There are many experiences – especially sensory and emotional ones – that are hard to put into words.
 Moreover, many of these verbal expressions are not spontaneous, but are the result of conversations with a probing psychiatrist.
 These reports then get relayed, very often in oratio obliqua form, by philosophers and psychologists.
 So, there are multiple points at which we may get distortion of the phenomenon and its most natural spontaneous expression.

 Nevertheless, we want to step back and do a little descriptive work – looking at the common examples of the verbal expressions of the delusions we are trying to make sense of.
 It will be become obvious that such utterances, although in some ways very varying in theme, and content, point toward some underlying patterns.

 Having considered the pathological cases we will widen our search and look at more common verbal expressions of what we can call everyday delusions.
 There are remarkable similarities in theme and topic of the everyday and the pathological case.
 We will look in particular at common expressions of love and grief.
-This allows us to ask – from a perspective in which irst person knowledge of the delusion indulging in, and giving expression to – what might be doing in saying such things.
+This allows us to ask – from a perspective in which we have first person knowledge of the delusion we are indulging in, and giving expression to – what we might be doing in saying such things.

 Let us then turn to some verbal expressions of pathological delusion.
 The first thing to acknowledge is that there is a vast amount of potential data that we could look at, and that our aims here are not to provide any kind of empirical analysis or review – quantitative or qualitative – of the data on delusion expression.
 We are rather going look again at typical examples theorists give of what subjects with delusions ‘say’.
 It is worth underlining the fact that many papers on delusions give very few, and often no, direct quotations of patients experiencing delusions but instead offer oratio obliqua reports what on ‘what they believe’.
 But here are the sorts of things subjects are supposed to say: